 Some of the tasks will not require any coding.
-In this case, instead of a coding environment you will see a simple text editor to write your answer.
+In this case, the IDE turns from a coding environment into a relatively simple text editor to write your answer.
 Within this editor you can also upload attachments.
 For example you can upload screenshot images if asked in the task description.